-In 2015 Becky guest starred as Valentina on Fox's Empire.
+In 2015, Becky guest starred as Valentina on the TV show Empire.
 She made her big-screen debut as Trini, the Yellow Ranger, in 2017's film version of the 1990s TV show Power Rangers.
 Trini has been called the first LGBT protagonist to appear in a big-budget superhero movie, though the character's sexuality was only addressed in a brief bit of dialogue.

 Becky also voiced a character in Gnome Alone (2017) and starred in the family adventure film A.X.L.
 (2018).